Linsetta/SchoolProjects/README.md

 > linked lists.
 Software engineering and computer science students are
 > the targeted group.

-## [Class 22C CPP](https://github.com/Linsetta/SchoolProjects/tree/master/Class22C_CPP): Data Abstraction and Structures
+## [De Anza CIS22C](https://github.com/Linsetta/SchoolProjects/tree/master/Class22C_CPP): Data Abstraction and Structures

 > Application of software engineering techniques to the design and
 > development of large programs; data abstraction and structures and